 Feeling tired and overwhelmed by life?
 Faced with anxiety and uncertainty?
 Dealing with the stress of work, family situations or serious medical condition?

-Jodie Katz, M.D. is a family physician, certified yoga instructor in Structural Yoga™ and registered yoga teacher with the Yoga Alliance.
+Jodie Katz, M.D., is the director of Valley Hospital's MBSR program.
+Dr. Katz is a family physician, certified yoga instructor in Structural Yoga™ and Medical Director of Valley's Center for Integrated Medicine.
 Dr. Katz completed the practicum in Mindfulness Based Stress Reduction at the University of Massachusetts, as well as a training seminar with the founder and director of the program.
-Dr. Katz also serves as a staff physician at Valley Medical Group’s Waldwick practice.
+She was named one of (201) Magazine's "17 people to watch in health in 2015."

-Dr. Katz has done basic and advanced training in MBSR in the Mindfulness-based Professional Education and Training Program at the Center of Mindfulness in Medicine at University of Massachusetts Medical Center.
+Dr. Katz and all of our other instructors have completed basic and advanced training in MBSR in the Mindfulness-based Professional Education and Training Program at the Center of Mindfulness in Medicine at University of Massachusetts Medical Center.

-To register for the free orientation session, or for more information about the program, please call the Department of Community Health at 201-291-6090.
+To register for the free orientation session, or for more information about the program, please call 201-291-6090.